Trump impeachment trial to open with sense of urgency, speed | WTOP

 Scheduled to begin Tuesday, just over a month since the deadly riot, the proceedings are expected to diverge from the lengthy, complicated trial that resulted in Trump’s acquittal a year ago on charges that he privately pressured Ukraine to dig up dirt on a Democratic rival, Joe Biden, now the president.
 This time, Trump’s Jan.
 6 rally cry to “fight like hell” and the storming of the Capitol played out for the world to see.
 While Trump very well could be acquitted again, the trial could be over in half the time.

+Sen. Rand Paul, R-Ky., forced a vote on the issue last month, and senators will again be confronted with a debate and vote.

+Opening arguments would begin Wednesday at noon, with up to 16 hours per side for presentations.

-Details of the proceedings are still being negotiated by the Senate leaders, with the duration of opening arguments, senators’ questions and deliberations all up for debate.
+Details of the proceedings are still being negotiated by the Senate leaders, and whether or not witnesses are called is up to the House managers

+There will be no trial proceedings on Friday evening or into Saturday, at the request of the defense team because of the Jewish Sabbath.
+The trial would reconvene Sunday afternoon, which is Valentine’s Day.

 So far, it appears there will be few witnesses called, as the prosecutors and defense attorneys speak directly to senators who have been sworn to deliver “impartial justice” as jurors.
 Most are also witnesses to the siege, having fled for safety that day as the rioters broke into the Capitol and temporarily halted the electoral count certifying Biden’s victory.

 Defense attorneys for Trump declined a request for him to testify.
-Holed up at his Mar-a-Lago club, the former president has been silenced on social media by Twitter without public comments since leaving the White House,
+Holed up at his Mar-a-Lago club in Palm Beach, Florida, the former president has been silenced on social media by Twitter without public comments since leaving the White House.

 Instead, House managers prosecuting the case are expected to rely on the trove of videos from the siege, along with Trump’s incendiary rhetoric refusing to concede the election, to make their case.
 His new defense team has said it plans to counter with its own cache of videos of Democratic politicians making fiery speeches.